bottiger/Blog_Basic/README.md

 blog_basic
 ========

-BlogKitty is a rails plugin to add a blog to your application.
+Blog_basic is a rails plugin to add a blog to your application.
 The goal is to provide common blog functionality that integrates into your existing app while keeping things simple.

 BlogKitty has the following features.